 When you entrust your case to us, we go the extra mile so you do not have to.
 You have to worry about getting better.
 We take care of everything else.

 Call the Law Offices of Anidjar & Levine today at 1-800-747-3733 to schedule your no-cost consultation.
-We work on contingency, which means that we will never charge you any fees unless we can recover financial compensation for you.
+We work on contingency, which means we will never charge you any fees unless we can recover financial compensation.